pycontribs/ruyaml/README.md

 # ChangeLog

+0.18.2 (2023-10-24):

+- calling the deprecated functions now raises an `AttributeError` with the, somewhat more informative, orginal warning message.
+Instead of calling `sys.exit(1)`

 0.18.1 (2023-10-24):

-- calling the deprecated functions now always displays the warning message. (reported by [Trend Lloyd](https://sourceforge.net/u/lathiat2/profile/)
+- calling the deprecated functions now always displays the warning message. (reported by [Trend Lloyd](https://sourceforge.net/u/lathiat2/profile/))

 0.18.0 (2023-10-23):